-Best New Music This Month: Kiana Ledé, NIKI, Charli XCX and More
+Best New Music of April: Kiana Ledé, NIKI, Charli XCX and More

 New additions for your self-isolation playlist.

 This April, we’ve seen a number of music releases from the likes of R&B artists Kiana Ledé, Victoria Monét and 88rising‘s NIKI, as well as pop sensation Charli XCX and newcomer LoveLeo.
 If you have yet to curate your quarantine playlist, or if you’re in need of new tracks to listen to at home, we’ve gathered the best new tracks and albums of the month below.

 From Troye Sivan‘s “Take Yourself Home” to Ledé’s highly anticipated record KIKI, read on to discover our top picks.
 While you’re here, check out a list of virtual parties and live sets you can tune in to during self-isolation.